Chiral restoration temperature at finite spin density in QCD: Vanishing temperature: Zero-point renormalization

 An important consequence of Eq.~\eqref{eq:LSM_mus_model2} is that the coefficient of the $\sigma^4$ term in the meson potential becomes $\mu_\Sigma$-dependent.
 Crucially, the thermodynamic stability of the system requires that this coefficient be positive.
 This translates into the constraint $\ell > 0$.
 If, on the contrary, $\ell < 0$, then the sign of the coefficient of $\sigma^4$ becomes negative when the spin potential $\mu_\Sigma$ exceeds the following threshold:

 The na\"ive scheme discussed in Subsec.~\ref{sec:vac_ren:naive} is recovered when $\ell = 0$.
-In Sec.~\ref{sec:res}, we will view $\ell > 0$ as a free parameter of the scheme, whose value we will employ in Subsec.~\ref{sec:joy:lattice} to fit the lattice data reported in Ref.~\cite{Braguta:2025ddq}.
+We view $\ell > 0$ as a free parameter of the scheme, whose value we will employ in Subsec.~\ref{sec:joy:lattice} to fit the lattice data reported in Ref.~\cite{Braguta:2025ddq}.